Low-risk prostate cancer: Active surveillance or treatment?

 Making a decision

-Men who have low-risk prostate cancer can take their time to weigh the pros and cons of the various treatment options.
-It can be helpful to use a decision aid too.
+Men who have low-risk prostate cancer can take their time to weigh the benefits and risks of the various treatment options.

-Various factors will influence the decision, including the pros and cons of the different treatment options, and individual factors such as his age and how healthy he is overall.
-A young and otherwise healthy man who is still expected to live for a long time will probably weigh the pros and cons of the treatment options differently than an older man who has other medical problems and a shorter life expectancy.
+Other factors, such as the man’s age and how healthy he is overall, will play an important role in the decision too.
+A young and otherwise healthy man who still has many years ahead of him will probably weigh the pros and cons of the treatment options differently than an older man who has other medical problems and a shorter life expectancy.

 It is best to discuss the pros and cons of the possible treatments with your doctors.